danbrakeley/frog/README.md

 You can see that no ANSI escape sequences or transient log lines ended up in the resulting file.

+## Nesting

+TODO: build nested loggers, then draw graph to illustrate the parent/child relationships that are formed

 ## Windows compatibility

 Frog uses ANSI/VT-100 commands to change colors and move the cursor, and for this to display properly, you must be using Windows 10 build 1511 (circa 2016) or newer, or be using a third-party terminal application like ConEmu/Cmdr or mintty.
 There's no planned supoprt for the native command prompts of earlier versions of Windows.

-Windows Terminal also works great, but has problems with ANSI before the [1.17.1023 Preview build](https://github.com/microsoft/terminal/releases/tag/v1.17.1023) (released on 1 Jan 2023, but as of 20 April 2023, it still isn't in the mainline builds).
+Windows Terminal also works great, but has problems with ANSI before the [1.17.1023 Preview build](https://github.com/microsoft/terminal/releases/tag/v1.17.1023) (released on Jan 1, 2023).

 ## Usage